jdlangs/RobotOS.jl/README.md

 ### Description

-This package enables interfacing Julia code with a ROS system.
+This package enables interfacing Julia code with a ROS ([Robot Operating System](http://ros.org)) system.
 It works by generating native Julia types for ROS messages, the same as in C++ or Python, and then wrapping rospy through the PyCall package to get communication through topics and parameters.

 ### Contributing